Home

 What is the difference between accreditation and certification?

-Accreditation is the stamp of approval from a third party (Pro Board) review of an agency’s certification system.
+Accreditation is the “stamp of approval” from a third-party review of an agency’s certification system.
 The review includes all aspects of certification testing including completeness, fairness, security, validity and correlation to national standards.
 Agencies such as state/provincial certification agencies, educational institutions, governmental agencies, and national and overseas organizations may be accredited.

 Certification is the verification that a candidate has successfully completed an evaluation of his/her knowledge, skills and abilities against the national standard.
-Individuals that successfully pass a certification exam are certified.
+Individuals that successfully pass a certification examination process are certified.

 How does an agency become accredited?